OriolFilter/Docker_101/README.md

 ## docker-compose explanation

+Docker compose let us set up multiple docker container from a single file, making it easier to config and to manage.

 ## docker-compose installation

 Follow the instructions located in the next website.

 https://docs.docker.com/compose/install/

 ## docker-compose first example (php apache web)

 First step is to create the file "docker-compose.yml" (the file can use ".yaml" instead of ".yml")